kmkim2689/flow-practice/README.md

     * notify the change to UI

   * How to make a Flow?

     * flow variable

+       ```
        val countDownFlow = flow<Int> {
          // FlowCollector
          // inside of this block, we can emit a value
          // kind of coroutine scope => can execute suspend functions in it

          // starting value
          val startingValue = 10
          var currentValue = startingValue

-            // without this code, the timer would start with 9 emit(startingValue)
+         // without this code, the timer would start with 9
+         emit(startingValue)

-            // loop is needed... for counting down while (currentValue > 0) {
+         // loop is needed... for counting down
+         while (currentValue > 0) {
            delay(1000L)
            currentValue--
            // 'notify' the UI about the change by using emit()
-              // here we can put the integer value that we used to declare a flow value emit(currentValue)
+           // here we can put the integer value that we used to declare a flow value
+           emit(currentValue)
          }
        }
+       ```

     * get value from flow variable

       * UI Layer : collectAsState

+      ```
       val time = viewModel.countDownFlow.collectAsState(initial = 10)
       Box(modifier = Modifier.fillMaxSize()) {
         Text(
           text = time.value.toString(),
           fontSize = 30.sp,
           modifier = Modifier.align(Alignment.Center)
         )
       }
+      ```

+      cf) Why initial value should be set while using collectAsState?
+      * to ensure that consumer can make use of the flow even nothing was emitted from the producer
+      * If nothing was emitted from the flow or nothing is going to be emitted from the flow(null), the initial value is set for that variable so that consumer can make use of this
+      * By the time the first value is emitted from the flow, the initial value will be the state value of the variable

       * Business Logic : collect / collectLatest